Mindgreppers/lifemaker_web/content/post/2019-summer-camp.md

 ## Activities and schedule
 {{< figure src="/images/ayush-wondering.jpg" title="Ayush is a student of Existence, a thinker, meditator" caption="He wants you to think with him" >}}

+> The day starts around 6 AM daily and we go with the flow from there.

-You are invited to fill the womb of your receptivity with experience and understanding with help from experienced guides like Ayush, and discussions and sharing with your peer group.
+You are invited to fill the womb of your receptivity with experience and understanding with help from Ayush, and discussions and sharing with your peer group.
 You will dive into the depths of your innermost self and feel the connection with rest of existence as co-existence.
 You will ask questions and recieve answers to think upon and discuss.
 You will feel lightness, love and joy.
 We will stay for the whole program with continuous meditation as our state of being throughout the day.
 We will discuss, study and contemplate upon Life, Existence and way to live happily.
 We will participate in the village living symbiotically.

 > Once in a while we will go out for morning walks, day treks or camping in some cave or old forest house in absolute wilderness to experience pure nothingness and everythingness in nature.